Fourier Neural Operators Explained: A Practical Perspective: Advanced Training Strategies

 \begin{itemize} \item Based on the training loss.
 If the loss stagnates over several epochs, indicating that the current spectral representation is saturated, higher-frequency modes are introduced to enrich the model's expressiveness.

 \item Based on the proportion of the total spectral energy represented by the current active modes.
 Let \(P_k = \sum_{i,j} |R_{k,i,j}|^2\) denote the energy associated with the \(k\)-th Fourier coefficient, where \(R_{k,i,j}\) are learnable weights in the spectral domain.
-The cumulative explained ratio is then defined as
+Given the total number of potential modes $p$, the cumulative explained ratio is defined as \(g(K, \mathbf{P}) = \sum_{k=1}^{K}{P_k} / {\sum_{k=1}^{p} P_k}\).

-where \(p\) is the total number of potential modes.
 When \(g(K, \mathbf{P}) < \alpha\) for a chosen threshold \(\alpha \in (0,1)\), additional high-frequency modes are activated until the criterion is met.
 This ensures that spectral capacity increases only when necessary, keeping training efficient and well-regularized. \end{itemize}

 \paragraph{Incremental Resolution Curriculum.} The second mechanism progressively increases the resolution of the training data.
 Training begins at the lowest resolution and transitions to finer levels in stages, reusing the learned parameters from each stage as initialization for the next.
 These transitions may be scheduled after fixed numbers of epochs or triggered dynamically when performance plateaus.
 It can also leverage data augmentation through downsampling.
 If high-resolution data are available, lower-resolution versions can be generated on demand to enrich the coarse stages of training.
 By systematically integrating both real and synthetic examples and different resolutions, iFNO promotes consistency across scales and improves generalization to unseen resolutions.
 From a computational standpoint, early training on coarse grids reduces memory and time requirements, since operations such as the Fourier transforms scale with the grid size.
 As resolution increases, the model already encodes coarse-scale behavior, enabling efficient fine-scale adaptation.
 This hierarchy of learning leads to faster convergence and smoother optimization trajectories.

 \paragraph{Combined Incremental Strategy.} Together, the frequency expansion and resolution curriculum form a unified \mydef{incremental learning strategy}.
 The model begins with low-frequency, coarse-resolution representations and gradually expands both as training progresses.
 This harmonizes spatial and spectral growth: the increase in data resolution naturally complements the activation of higher-frequency modes, ensuring that each level of added complexity is meaningfully supported by the data.
 Empirical results in \cite{george2022incremental} demonstrate that this incremental process leads to efficient convergence, high predictive fidelity, and robust generalization.